-Fred Burchsted (firstname.lastname@example.org) Research Librarian and Liaison to the Department of History, Widener Library.
+- Fred Burchsted (email@example.com) Research Librarian and Liaison to the Department of History, Widener Library.

-Anna Assogba (email@example.com) Research Librarian, Lamont Library (With particular knowledge of Zotero and other citation management systems, and Spanish).
+- Anna Assogba (firstname.lastname@example.org) Research Librarian and Liaison to Romance Languages and Literatures and to Religion, Lamont Library (With particular knowledge of Zotero and other citation management systems).

 Getting What You Need

-Many of Harvard's library materials are located in the Harvard Depository (HD), an off-site storage facility.
-When HOLLIS "Location and Availability " indicates that a title is in HD, hit Request Item.
+Off-Site Storage.
+Hit Request Pick Up in the Get It section of the HOLLIS Record.
 After your Harvard Key there is a pull down menu allowing you to choose delivery location.
 Sometimes there is a single delivery option.
 Submit your request.
-You will receive an email usually in next business day (not weekends or holidays) morning.
-Often the item is not actually ready for pick-up until mid-afternoon.
-Sometimes HD material is in-library use only.
-For Widener, this is the Phillips Reading Room (up the stairs in the Circulation Room).
-Most HD material is available for scanning via Scan & Deliver (see below).
+You will receive an email usually next business day (not weekends or holidays) morning.
+Item is usually ready for pick-up in mid-afternoon.
+Sometimes Offsite storage material is in-library use only.
+For Widener, this is the Widener 1st floor room formerly the Periodical Room and the temporary location for Houghton (directly across the lobby from the Circulation Room).
+Most Offsite storage material is available for scanning via Scan & Deliver (see below).